Get A Free Initial Consultation: (954) 458-8655

 1. Anti-SLAPP Laws

-2. Missing the Deadline to File the Lawsuit Bars the Claim
+2. Missing the Deadline to File the Lawsuit May Bar a Claim

-No one has an unlimited amount of time to file a civil action for damages; state legislatures pass laws that set time deadlines for claims to be filed as lawsuits, for among other reasons, to make sure that witness’s memories will be reasonably fresh and pertinent paperwork will be available.
+No one has an unlimited amount of time to file a civil action for damages.
+State legislatures pass laws that set time deadlines for claims to be filed as lawsuits, for among other reasons, to ensure that witnesses’ memories will be reasonably fresh and pertinent paperwork will be available.

 These laws are called “statutes of limitations.”